 This Policy provides a framework for all individuals working for and on behalf of Leadec (including but not limited to employees, ex-employees, consultants, agency workers, work experience, and contractors) to raise concerns regarding the Company.
 This also extends to potential signs of slavery, human trafficking, or other human rights abuses.
-The Policy is regularly updated and communicated to all individuals working within Leadec, with a further update due in 2024.
-All individuals working for or on behalf of Leadec are issued with a copy of this Policy when joining the business and must sign to confirm that they have understood this.
+The Policy was updated and communicated to all individuals working within Leadec in 2022.
+All individuals working for or on behalf of Leadec are issued with a copy of this Policy upon joining the business and must sign to confirm that they have understood this.